microchip-pic-avr-examples/pic16f15244-ioc-example/README.md

   ###### Figure 1: Open Project Window
   ![Open Project Window](images/OpenProject.png)

-5. Press the 'Project Properites' button to open the Project Properties window.
+5. Press the 'Project Properties' button to open the Project Properties window.
 Select the Curiosity tool from the Tools drop-down menu as shown in Figure 2.

   ###### Figure 2: Select the Nano in Project Properties Window
   ![Select Tool](images/SelectTool.png)